ChosenOne2241/Learning_Notes_of_The_Little_Schemer/README.md

 # Learning Notes of The Little Schemer

-The project contains almost all scripts from *The Little Schemer* written by myself; plus, I added extra comments just for myself as a reminder. :)
+The project contains almost all programs from *The Little Schemer* written by myself; plus, I added some extra comments just for myself to understand. :)

 The introduction to this interesting textbook is [here](http://mitpress.mit.edu/books/little-schemer "The Little Schemer, fourth edition").